 Candida albicans is primarily responsible for causing onychomycosis of the fingernail.
-It occurs most commonly to people whose hands area often submerged in water, such as swimmers and divers.
+This specific type of infection occurs most commonly in people whose hands are often submerged in water, such as swimmers and divers.

-The infection usually affects the soft tissue surrounding the nails initially and then continues to cause a secondary infection to the nail plate after this has occurred.
+The infection usually affects the soft tissue surrounding the nails initially and then continues to cause a secondary infection to the nail plate.

-The mold generations that are most frequently known to lead to nail fungus are Scytalidium (also now known as Neoscytalidium), Scopulariopsis and Aspergillus.
+The mold generations that are most frequently known to lead to nail fungus are Scytalidium, which is also known as Neoscytalidium, Scopulariopsis, and Aspergillus.

 In tropical and subtropical climates, Scyalidium is a common cause of onychomycosis and affects a large number of people.
 In addition, this infection is known to persist without treatment, even if affected individuals later relocate to areas with a more temperate climate.

 Nondermatophytic molds are more likely to affect elderly people that are at least 60 years of age.
-This is often as a result of slight weakening in the nails ability to fight off infection, predisposing them to the condition.
+This is often a result of a slight weakening in the nails' ability to fight off infection, predisposing them to the condition.

 Whilst not directly causing onychomycosis, there are several factors that are associated with a higher risk of suffering from the condition.

-Restricted ventilation to the area can also lead to risk of infection.
-This is particularly common for toenails, when individuals wear socks and shoes that do not allow the feet to breathe and often store perspiration to create a moist environment.
+Restricted ventilation to the area can also lead to a risk of infection.
+This is particularly common for toenails when individuals wear socks and shoes that do not allow the feet to breathe and often store perspiration to create a moist environment.

 Additionally, the fungus can also be transmitted among humans that are affected.
-Neglecting to wear shoes in public places where contact with the fungus may occur such as swimming centers, gyms and shower rooms is likely to increase chance of infection.
+Neglecting to wear shoes in public places where contact with the fungus may occur such as swimming centers, gyms, and shower rooms is likely to increase the chance of infection.

 Finally, some existing health conditions are associated with a higher risk of onychomycosis.
-These include psoriasis, athlete’s foot (also known as tinea pedis), damage to nails, diabetes, circulation problems and a weak immune system.
+These include psoriasis, athlete’s foot, which is also known as tinea pedis, damage to nails, diabetes, circulation problems, and a weak immune system.